ut-issl/s2e-documents/Specifications/Environment/Spec_MagEnvironment.md

     + MagEnvironment class is used here as a member variable of Envir class.
   + `src/Environment/Init_Envinronment.cpp`
     + MagEnvironment class is instanced here based on the .ini file for environment.
-  + `src/Library/nrlmsise00/igrf.cpp, .h`
+  + `src/Library/igrf/igrf.cpp, .h`
-    + A magnetic field in ECI and body-fixed coordinate is calculated using IGRF model.
+    + A magnetic field in ECI and body-fixed coordinate is calculated by IGRF model.

 3. How to use
   + Set a coefficient file path for IGRF and random walk / white noise in .ini file